Skip to main content

 What happens on assessment day?

-Your assessments will take approximately an hour and this will be followed by a one-to-one interview with the subject tutor, where you will be able to ask questions about the course, discuss days/times of the course and subject suitability.
+Your assessments will take up to 2 hours.
+For some subjects like Childcare /Teaching Assistant up to 2.5 hours.
+You will be asked to do Digital and sometimes also written assessment and this will be followed by a one-to-one interview with the subject tutor, where you will be able to ask questions about the course, discuss days/times of the course and subject suitability.

 Why do I need to have an interview?